TOMToolkit/tom_base/docs/targets/target_fields.rst

                 ('delete_target', 'Delete Target'),
             )

-The model name, `UserDefinedTarget` in the example, can be replaced by whatever CamelCase name you want, but it must be a subclass of `tom_targets.BaseTarget`.
+The model name, ``UserDefinedTarget`` in the example, can be replaced by whatever CamelCase name you want, but it must be a subclass of ``tom_targets.BaseTarget``.
 The permissions in the class Meta are required for the TOM Toolkit to work properly.
-The `hidden` attribute can be set to `True` to hide the field from the target detail page.
+The ``hidden`` attribute can be set to ``True`` to hide the field from the target detail page.

 Editing ``settings.py``
 ~~~~~~~~~~~~~~~~~~~~~~~
 Next you will need to tell the TOM Toolkit to use your custom target model.
-In the `settings.py` file of your
+In the ``settings.py`` file of your
 project, you will need to add the following line:

 .. code:: python

     TARGET_MODEL_CLASS = 'custom_code.models.UserDefinedTarget'

-Changing `custom_code` to the name of your custom app and `UserDefinedTarget` to the name of your custom target model.
+Changing ``c`ustom_code`` to the name of your custom app and ``UserDefinedTarget`` to the name of your custom target model.

 Creating Migrations
 ~~~~~~~~~~~~~~~~~~~~